 Step 11.
-The AUSF sends to Target AMF/SEAF the NASKey_Response message containing SUPI, NAS_Sec_ID, Kamf, N-NSCI (to indicate the Target AMF that the Kamf is derived from the anchor key) and a special ABBA parameter (to indicate Slice specific security feature defined for 5G).
+The AUSF sends to Target AMF/SEAF the Key_Response message containing SUPI, NAS_Sec_ID, Kseaf, N-NSCI (to indicate the Target AMF that the Kamf is derived from the new anchor key) and a special ABBA parameter (to indicate Slice specific security feature defined for 5G).
 The SEAF derives the Kamf from the received Kseaf, assigns a slice specific ABBA based on received N-NSCI and provides ABBA and Kamf to AMF.
 The AUSF deletes the NAS_Sec_ID and SUCI after step 11.